You are currently viewing How Cooking Oil ATM Works (A detailed guide)

 How a Cooking Oil ATM Works

-The process of how cooking oil ATM works involves various stages from setting up the cooking oil ATM machine, setting pricing and dispensing, sales record keeping, and positioning/ mobility.
+The process of using cooking oil ATM involves several stages including setting up the machine, setting pricing and dispensing oil, keeping sale records, and positioning/ mobility.

-In summary, a cooking oil ATM works by having a cooking oil compartment (for placing mtungi) or tank, a keypad for entering the amount of oil to sell, a controller (for capturing the amount and calculating the respective quantity of oil to dispense), a pump to pump the oil from the container, and dispensing unit.
+In summary, a cooking oil ATM works by having a cooking oil compartment.
+It has a tank, a keypad for entering the amount of oil to sell.
+A controller (for capturing the amount and calculating the respective quantity of oil to dispense).
+In addition, pump to draw the oil and dispensing unit.

 1. Setting Up the Cooking Oil ATM